beegee-tokyo/RUI3-Signal-Meter-P2P-LPWAN-UI/README.md

 - OTAA join mode
 - LoRaWAN region

-It uses either confirmed packet mode or LinkCheck to collect information about the connection to the gateway(s).
+It uses LinkCheck to collect information about the connection to the gateway(s).
-If used with confirmed packets, it will display the RSSI and SNR of the ACK packet received from the LoRaWAN server.
-If used with LinkCheck, the LoRaWAN server will report the number of gateways and the demodulation margin (calculated on the LoRaWAN server).
+With LinkCheck, the LoRaWAN server will report the number of gateways and the demodulation margin (calculated on the LoRaWAN server).
 The demodulation margin can give you information about the received signal quality.
 Extract from the _**LoRaWAN 1.0.3 Specification**_:
 <center><img src="./assets/lorawan-linkcheck.png" alt="LinkCheck"></center>